pangeo-data/education-material/pedagogy/core/README.md

 xtract a small spatial subset; and with further gymnastics consolidate `n` source images into a single Dataset with a `time` dimension... but then subsequent operations on the Dataset are ludicrously slow.
 - 'This can't be right...' so I save this small Dataset to a file using `.to_netcdf()` and then open that file; now the Dataset responds instantly as it should.
-Why did I have to invent that chicken bone dance?
+Unfortunately I *stumbled upon* this solution.
   - How about `.load()`?
-- ***The insidious problem: If I do not *know* my data manipulation code should run fast I am in danger of accepting 'it is just annoyingly slow' as normal and I curtail my exploration of the data based on my patience.***
+- ***The insidious problem: If I do not *know* my data manipulation code should run fast I am in danger of accepting 'annoyingly slow' as normal and I curtail my exploration of the data based on my patience.***

 ```